japublicspot/PostGen/README.md

 This is a basic interpreter that acts as a state machine to generate a PostScript file from a series of user-inputted commands.

+##Usage
+Run the interpreter by executing `./interPS`

+When executing the intperpreter a filename may also optionally be provided: `./interPS script.pscript`

+When a filename is provided, the interpreter will open and evaluate the contents of that file.
+The file must be of type `.pscript`, and must be implemented using only commands supported by the interpreter as defined below.

+If no file is specified, then the interpreter executes normally and enters an eval loop.
+You must start by issueing `begin` with a session name.
+This will create the PostScript file of that name to be constructed by the subsequent commands.

+Proceed by entering any of the commands that are supported by the interpreter, as defined below.

+When finished with a session, simply call `end`.
+Likewise, when you wish to exit the interpreter completely, call `quit`.

+Once you are done generating a PostScript file, you may then open it with any PostScript viewer.

 ##Commands
 ###begin [name]
 Starts a new session with the given name.